travis-ci/docs-travis-ci-com/user/deployment-v2.md

 For all levels except `stable` a message will be printed to your build log that informs you about the current status.

-## Cleaning up the Git working directory
+## Cleaning up the Git Working Directory

-The previous version of dpl, our deployment integration tooling, used to reset your working directory, and delete all changes made during the build using `git stash --all`.
+The previous version of dpl - our deployment integration tooling - used to reset your working directory and delete all changes made during the build using `git stash --all`.
 In order to keep changes one had to opt out using `skip_cleanup: true`.
-This default turned out to be useful only for very few providers, and has been changed in dpl v2.
+This default turned out to be useful only for very few providers and has been changed in dpl v2.

 If you do need to clean up the working directory from any changes made during the build process, please opt in to cleanup by adding the following to your